NAIV3c0de/C_language/README.md

 # C++learning
-This repository is used to learn C language.
+This repository is used to learn C ++language.